Thandel: Critical response

 Thandel met with generally mixed reviews from critics.

 Paul Nicodemus of The Times of India gave 3.5/5 stars and wrote, "Thandel is an engaging romantic action drama that delivers on its promise.
 While there are moments where the narrative could have been tighter, the film’s decent storytelling, moving music, stunning visuals and brilliant lead performances ensure it leaves an impact.
-If you’re looking for an intense love story with drama, action, and a touch of patriotism, Thandel is worth a watch".
+If you’re looking for an intense love story with drama, action, and a touch of patriotism, Thandel is worth a watch."
 Avad Mohammad of OTTPlay gave 3.5/5 stars and wrote, "On the whole, Thandel is a deeply moving romantic drama, elevated by outstanding performances from Naga Chaitanya and Sai Pallavi.
 The emotionally gripping narrative keeps you engaged until the very end, making it a must-watch this weekend.
-Highly recommended".
+Highly recommended."
 Rachit Gupta of Filmfare gave 3.5/5 stars and wrote, "DSP's music and Shamdat Sainudeen's cinematography are highlights of Thandel.
 Together the music and visuals of this film are at par with any international production one may have seen.
-But director Chandoo Mondeti's direction and the screenplay don't always convince you of the epic that's unfolding on screen".
+But director Chandoo Mondeti's direction and the screenplay don't always convince you of the epic that's unfolding on screen."

-Arjun Menon of Rediff.com gave 2.5/5 stars and wrote, "The reluctance to own the romantic tragedy at the heart for superficial thrills prevents Thandel from truly rising".
-Avinash Ramachandran of The Indian Express gave 2.5/5 stars and wrote, "But the fact that there was space for just one love story to bloom rather than 22 life stories to come to life is why Thandel is a lovely romance that doesn’t go all the way because it falls short of becoming an effective drama".
+Arjun Menon of Rediff.com gave 2.5/5 stars and wrote, "The reluctance to own the romantic tragedy at the heart for superficial thrills prevents Thandel from truly rising."
+Avinash Ramachandran of The Indian Express gave 2.5/5 stars and wrote, "But the fact that there was space for just one love story to bloom rather than 22 life stories to come to life is why Thandel is a lovely romance that doesn’t go all the way because it falls short of becoming an effective drama."

+Sangeetha Devi Dundoo of The Hindu believes that the performances of the two leads and the romance almost overshadow the film's shortcomings: "Yet, despite its flaws, it remains an engaging watch, carried by its deeply empathetic love story."
+Neeshita Nyayapati of Hindustan Times praised Chaitanya's performance, saying that even in the film's somewhat weaker segments, his acting still captivated the audience.
+On the contrary, she felt that Pallavi's performance was not as good as Chaitanya's.